Deforestation in Brazil's Amazon lessens in August but remains high

 BRASILIA, Sept 11 (Reuters) - Deforestation in Brazil's Amazon rainforest fell in August, from the same month a year ago, preliminary government data showed on Friday, even as fires in the region are worsening.

 Roughly 1,359 square kilometers (525 square miles) of jungle were cleared in August, an area larger than Los Angeles, according to space research agency Inpe.
-That's the fifth highest month on record, though 21% lower than August 2019.
+That is the fifth highest month on record, though 21% lower than August 2019.

-While monthly deforestation eases from a record peak last year, environmentalists say the destruction remains out of control.

-"It simply did not repeat the disaster (of last year) but it's still extremely bad," said Marcio Astrini, who leads Brazilian advocacy group Climate Observatory.

 In the first eight months of the year, deforestation dropped 5% from the same period last year, to about 6,100 square kilometers.